FOCUS-Wanted! Investors demand Italy hire renewable expert, global networker to run Enel

 Leading candidates to run Enel include Stefano Donnarumma, CEO of Italian power grid operator Terna TRN.MI, and Luigi Ferraris, who worked for Enel for 16 years including as CFO before becoming chief executive at Italian railways operator Ferrovie dello Stato, the sources said.

-Flavio Cattaneo, vice president of high-speed train operator Italo, and senior managers at Enel's units such as Francesco Venturini are also being considered, the sources said.
+Flavio Cattaneo, vice president of high-speed train operator Italo, the chief executive of EDF's EDF.PA Italian unit Edison Nicola Monti and senior managers at Enel's units such as Francesco Venturini are also being considered, the sources said.
 Venturini runs Enel X, the group's division specialising in technology and energy transition.

-Enel declined to comment.
+Enel and Edison declined to comment.
 Donnarumma, Ferraris and Venturini were not immediately available for comment, while a spokesperson for Cattaneo said the executive was not interested in the job.

 A decision is expected in mid-April.
 In the meantime several shareholders have signalled to Rome that they don't want an abrupt change in Enel's strategy, in particular a drastic reduction in the group's international exposure.
 Some investors fear the government under nationalist Meloni may want the company to be more domestically focused.